Atnia Card Game Rules Document

 Here is some additional info:

-• The brown symbols in the text box of cards are zone symbols.
+• The brown symbols in the description box of cards are zone symbols.
 A zone icon may indicate which zones a card or effect can target, or which cards in what zones are relevant to it.

 Kinds of game objects